dladowitz/coding-for-non-coders/readme.md

 #### CSS
 * Use finder to copy the three files in the 'css' folder of the Resource site into the 'css' folder of your Working site
 * Refresh the browser
+	*  Hint: Open two finder windows if you are getting confused about which folder you are in
 * Also copy the file in the images folder 'dusty_wide_dark_2.jpg'
 * Refresh the browser
 * Notice the Voting button have squares